Community engagement in Brighton & Hove

 Below are some examples of good practice in community engagement work:

-If you have an example of a piece of engagement work which you feel was particularly successful and would like to promote it here, you can download the Case Study Template [MS Word 20kb] or contact the Communities Team email - email@example.com
+If you have an example of a piece of engagement work which you feel was particularly successful and would like to promote it here, you can download the Case Study Template (MS Word 20KB) or contact the Communities Team email at firstname.lastname@example.org

 - Consultation guidance